 🇯🇵 Entry requirements for Japan

-- Valid visa: Passport holders of China, Russia, Philippines, Vietnam or CIS countries have to apply for a visa before entering Japan.
+- Valid visa: Passport holders of China, Russia, the Philippines, Vietnam, or CIS countries have to apply for a visa before entering Japan.

 - Travel health insurance: The government highly recommends having international travel insurance before entering Japan.